david-chua/LambdaSchoolReview/WebApplications2/Advanced_State_Management/Async_Redux.md

 | unlocked open      | close          | locked close       |
 | unlocked open      | lock           | locked open        |
 | locked open        | unlock         | unlocked open      |

+## Redux Middleware

+Middleware is a common tool used in programming.
+You will see middleware used a lot when you start learning about NodeJS.

+Middleware intercepts some process, runs a function at the intercept points, then (usually) continues the process or sometimes middleware stops the process entirely.

+When whatever "process" in question is kicked off, there is usually data that is flowing through different functions.
+With middleware, when we "intercept" the process, we are usually trying to use that flowing data.

+Middleware in Redux is very common and gives us a chance to do a few things with the data passing from action creators to the reducers.
+This is what it looks like with Redux:

+Middleware intercepts every action before it flows through the Reducers.

+Middleware can:

+* stop actions
+* forward an action untouched
+* dispatch a different action
+* dispatch multiple actions

+We can have multiple middleware.

+Middleware runs sequentially, in the order, they are defined.

+Middleware is added to the store when it is created.

+A traditional Redux applications flow like this:

+1. A [Component] --> calls --> B [Action Creator]
+2. B -- returns a --> C[Action]
+3. C -- is dispatched to all D[Reducers]
+4. D updates E[State]
+5. E sends changes to A

+When we add middleware, the flow changes to this:

+1. A[Component] --> calls -> B[Action Creator]
+2. B --> returns a --> C[Action]
+3. C --> flows through all of D[Middleware]
+4. D --> AND THEN --> dispatched to all E[Reducers]
+5. E --> Updates F[State]
+6. F --sends changes to A.

+## Follow along - Adding a logger middleware library.